intoli/intoli-article-materials/README.md

 - [JavaScript Injection with Selenium, Puppeteer, and Marionette in Chrome and Firefox](articles/javascript-injection) - An exploration of different browser automation methods to inject JavaScript into webpages.
 - [Making a YouTube MP3 Downloader with Exodus, FFmpeg, and AWS Lambda](articles/youtube-mp3-downloader) - Walks through the process of building a YouTube MP3 bookmarklet using AWS Lambda.
 - [Making Chrome Headless Undetectable](articles/making-chrome-headless-undetectable) - Bypasses some common Chrome Headless tests by injecting JavaScript into pages before the test code has a chance to run.
+- [Recreating Python's Slice Syntax in JavaScript Using ES6 Proxies](articles/python-slicing-in-javascript) - Explores how Proxies work in JavaScript, and walks through the process of building the [Slice](https://github.com/intoli/slice) package for negative indexing and extended slicing in JavaScript.
 - [Running FFmpeg on AWS Lambda for 1.9% the cost of AWS Elastic Transcoder](articles/youtube-mp3-downloader) - Develops an AWS Lambda function that can transcode video and audio on the fly.
 - [Running Selenium with Headless Chrome](articles/running-selenium-with-headless-chrome) - Demonstrates how to run Google Chrome in headless mode using Selenium in Python.
 - [Running Selenium with Headless Chrome in Ruby](articles/running-selenium-with-headless-chrome-in-ruby) - A Ruby flavored version of our headless Chrome setup guide.